arduino/docs-content/content/learn/04.electronics/11.power-consumption/power-consumption.md

 ---
-title: 'Power Consumption on Arduino Boards'
+title: "Power Consumption on Arduino Boards"
-description: 'Learn about measuring power consumption on an Arduino board.'
+description: "Learn about measuring power consumption on an Arduino board."
 tags: [Power Consumption]
-author: 'Karl Söderby'
+author: "Karl Söderby"
 ---

 All electronic devices, including Arduino boards, consume power.
-The power consumption is measured in ampere hours (Ah), and with low voltage devices, it is typically measured in mAh.
+The power consumption is measured in ampere-hours (Ah), and with low-voltage devices, it is typically measured in mAh.

-When creating projects that run on a battery or is power-constrained, taking power consumption into account can be critical.
+When creating projects that run on a battery or are power-constrained, taking power consumption into account can be critical.
 It will among other things help you decide which kind of battery you need to use.

 In this article, we will demonstrate how you can perform power consumption tests, using a **power profiler**.
-A power profiler is used to measure consumption over a specific time period, where we record several thousands samples.
+A power profiler is used to measure consumption over a specific time, where we record several thousand samples.
 You will find instructions for both the hardware setup, the software setup, and the actual power consumption tests in this article.

-***Note that in this article, third party products are being used.***
+**_Note that in this article, third-party products are being used._**

 ## Hardware & Software Needed

-For power consumption tests in this article, we used the following hardware & software.
+For the power consumption tests in this article, we used the following hardware & software.
 Note that there are many alternatives on the market.

 - [nRF Connect for Desktop](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-Desktop/Download)
 - [Power Profiler Kit II](https://www.nordicsemi.com/Products/Development-hardware/Power-Profiler-Kit-2)